-- 1. Apply lubricant, silicone sealant to the O-ring (key 34) and install the O-ring over the stem of the terminal box. - 2.
+- 1. Install two wire retainers (key 44), internal and external to the terminal box. - 2.
+Apply silicone lubricant to the O-ring (key 34) and install the O-ring over the stem of the terminal box. - 3.
 Insert the terminal box assembly stem into the housing until it bottoms out.
 Position the terminal box assembly so that the hole for the screw (key 72) in the terminal box aligns with the threaded hole in the housing.
-Install the screw (key 72). - 3.
-Connect the terminal box wiring connector to the PWB assembly (key 50).
-Orientation of the connector is required. - 4.
-Reassemble the module base to the housing by performing the Replacing the Module Base procedure. - 5.
-Reconnect the field wiring as noted in step 2 in the Removing the Terminal Box procedure. - 6.
-Apply lubricant, silicone sealant to the O-ring (key 36) and install the O-ring over the 2-5/8 in. threads of the terminal box.
-Use of a tool is recommended to prevent cutting the O-ring while installing it over the threads. - 7.
-Apply lithium grease (key 63) to the 2-5/8 in. threads on the terminal box to prevent seizing or galling when the cap is installed. - 8.
-Screw the cap (key 4) onto the terminal box until no gap remains. - 9.
+Install the screw (key 72). - 4.
+Connect the terminal box connector to the PWB assembly (key 50).
+Orientation of the connector is required. - 5.
+Reassemble the module base to the housing by performing the Replacing the Module Base procedure. - 6.
+Reconnect the field wiring as noted in step 2 in the Removing the Terminal Box procedure. - 7.
+Apply silicone lubricant to the O-ring (key 36) and install the O-ring over the 2-5/8 inch threads of the terminal box.
+Use of a tool is recommended to prevent cutting the O-ring while installing it over the threads. - 8.
+Apply lubricant (key 63) to the 2-5/8 inch threads on the terminal box to prevent seizing or galling when the cap is installed. - 9.
+Screw the cap (key 4) onto the terminal box until no gap remains. - 10.
 Install the set screw (key 58) into the cap (key 4).
-Secure the cap by engaging the set screw.
+Secure the cap by engaging the set screw. - 11.
+Apply sealant (key 64) to the conduit entrance plug (key 62) and install it into the unused conduit entry of the terminal box.